scottjason/tweety-pop/README.md

 - Twitter visualization and data analytics project using Node.js, Express.js, & Socket.io.

-- Using Web Sockets, data is streamed from twitter and passes through a sentiment algorithm.
+- Using Web Sockets, data is streamed from twitter and passed through a sentiment algorithm.

 - The incoming sentiment score reflects the degree of positivity / negativty of the current tweet on-screen.